achimmertens/advertising/README.md

-# Summary
+# Campaing Creation Summary

 - prepare the config file (copy it from campaignConfig_scratch.json and fill it until "lastWeekReport")
 - node createCampaign.js <name_of_campaignConfig.json>
 - post CampaignYYMMDD_xx.md to hive with the @advertisingbot2 account via "node postCampaignToHive.js <name_of_campaignConfig.json>
 - wait until the campaign has finished
+- Write in some text about the status of the last week into <name_of_campaignConfig.json>
 - node createAdvertisingReport.js <name_of_campaignConfig.json>
 - node payTheAuthors.js <name_of_campaignConfig.json>
 - node getTransaction.js <name_of_campaignConfig.json>
-- Write in some text about the status of the last week into <name_of_campaignConfig.json>

 - node fillAdvertisingReportWithPaidAuthors.js <name_of_campaignConfig.json>

 Now you can upload this MD-File to Hive.